Homicides, violent crime up in WA as police staffing hits all-time low

 The statewide increase is particularly concerning, WASPC Executive Director Steven Strachan said, when taking into account the lower officer staffing rate.

-While recent research has shown the start of a downward of violent crime, that trend is not reflected statewide in Washington, he said Monday.
+While recent research has shown the start of a downward trend of violent crime, that trend is not reflected statewide in Washington, he said Monday.

 “I think that’s the critical question that our policymakers need to confront,” he said.
 “How do we need to change that?
 This is not the same as every national trend.”